 on one graph.

-argument is used to specify the line type.
+lty argument is used to specify the line type.
 The default

-line, but you can also use "dashed"
+is a "solid" line, but you can also use "dashed",

 or several other options.
 You can also use a number from 0 to 6 to specify a